William Henry Harrison: 1836 presidential campaign

-Harrison was the western Whig candidate for president in 1836, one of four regional Whig party candidates.
+Harrison was the western Whig candidate for president in 1836, one of four Whig party candidates.
 The others were Daniel Webster, Hugh Lawson White, and Willie P. Mangum.
 More than one Whig candidate emerged in an effort to defeat the incumbent Vice President Martin Van Buren, who was the popular Jackson-chosen Democrat.
 The Democrats charged that, by running multiple candidates, the Whigs sought to prevent a Van Buren victory in the electoral college, and force the election into the House.
-If there was a plan, then it failed.
+If there was such a plan, then it failed.
 Harrison finished in second, and carried nine of the twenty-six states in the Union.

 Harrison ran in all the non-slave states except Massachusetts, and in the slave states of Delaware, Maryland, and Kentucky.
 White ran in the remaining slave states except for South Carolina.
 Daniel Webster ran in Massachusetts, and Mangum in South Carolina.
 Van Buren won the election with 170 electoral votes.
 A swing of just over 4,000 votes in Pennsylvania would have given that state's 30 electoral votes to Harrison and the election would have been decided in the House of Representatives.